AcubeSAT/ccsds-space-data-link-protocols/README.md

 It is necessary to add a path to a channel configuration file (must be named `CCSDSDataLink.def`), as well as a key configuration file, if SDLS is used (must be named 'CCSDSKeys.def').
 If none is provided, then a default configuration will be used (located under `inc/Platform`).
-If the project is not in x86, then a platform definitions directory path (of any name) must be provided, with countdown timer and mutex implementations.
+If the project is not in x86, then a platform definitions directory path (of any name) must be provided, with countdown timer and mutex implementations, as well as an etl configuration file.
 Look under `inc/Platform/x86` for more details.
 All paths have to be absolute:
 ```python
 default_options = {"ccsds-data-link-layer/*:channel_config": os.path.abspath("path/to/CCSDSDataLink.def")
                    "ccsds-data-link-layer/*:keys_config": os.path.abspath("path/to/CCSDSDataLink.def"),